 Live music venues and pubs – With more flexible licensing hours, and increasingly dense housing development in urban centres, noise disturbance caused by pubs, clubs and music venues is common.
-Noise Action Week is an opportunity to talk to landlords and customers about achieving a balanced communities where pubs, clubs and music venues can survive and thrive, in harmouny with residential and other neighbours.
+Noise Action Week is an opportunity to talk to landlords and customers about achieving balanced communities where pubs, clubs and music venues can survive and thrive, in harmony with residential and other neighbours.

 For many areas the main noise issue is general noise from neighbours:

 Noise from neigbours

 Loud music and parties – Music, house parties and noise from TVs and audio equipment are some of the most commonly complained about domestic noises.
 Why not use Noise Action Week to promote services or launch new, services aimed at encouraging neighbours to turn it down.